-Roy T. Black, who has taught part-time at Goizueta since 1999, joined the Goizueta faculty full-time in Summer 2007 to spearhead the Real Estate program.
+Roy T. Black, who taught part-time at Goizueta since 1999, joined the Goizueta faculty full-time in Summer 2007 to spearhead the Real Estate program.
 During his tenure at Goizueta, Black has seen his typical class size of 30 students and his load of one or two courses a year swell to the establishment of a program.
 He has a JD from Woodrow Wilson College of Law, an MS in Real Estate from Georgia State University, and a PhD in Business Administration from the University of Georgia.
 Prior to entering academia, he spent 15 years as a real estate attorney.
+He is also a Georgia licensed real estate broker and a Georgia Registered Appraiser.
+Dr. Black has authored or coauthored 27 articles in refereed Academic and professional journals.

 Real Estate Attorney